jpeterstewart/ItemsView_Issue/README.md

 #### ListView is more stable and can quickly add 100,000 items or more.
 But it also has its problems:

 1) After adding a large number of items, it overflows the lower boundary of the list and continues to display list items down to the bottom edge of the app.
-On my computer, the limit seems to be around 53,000 items, regardless of the item size.
+On my computer, the limit seems to be 52,451 items, regardless of the item size.
+The ListView overflows after adding item number 52,452.
 2) I haven't been able to find a way to make the line spacing more compact so far.